 Standard Life's capital position is governed by the Solvency II regulatory regime.
 Under Solvency II, every insurer is required to identify its key risks - e.g. that equity markets fall - and hold sufficient capital to withstand adverse outcomes from those risks.
-The capital required to withstand these outcomes is the Solvency capital requirement (SCR).
-The SCR is calibrated so that the likelihood of a loss being greater than the SCR in one year is less than 1 in 200.
+The capital

-Standard Life International's SCR at the end of 2016 was £93,969k.
+Standard Life International's SCR at the end of 2017 was £101,842k.
 Standard Life International uses the standard formula to calculate its SCR.
 Please see Quantitative Reporting Template S25.01.21 to see the split of the SCR by risk category.